 Dishwashers have come a long way and are now super efficient.
 They use less water than before and less hot water than if you washed by hand.
 For greatest energy efficiency, stick to full loads, use the pot-scrubber option only if necessary, and hit the no-heat or air-dry option.

 Power down your computer

 If you won’t be using your computer for 20 minutes, turn off the monitor.
 If it won’t be needed for more than two hours, turn off the computer.
-Do the same for all your electronics – printers, cable boxes, stereos, even the clock on your microwave.
+Do the same for all your electronics — printers, cable boxes, stereos, even the clock on your microwave.
 Over time, all those switched-on-but-not-in-use electronics use a lot of energy.
 Plus, having to turn your computer on for easy use might encourage you to limit your screentime.
 Learn more ways green living can make you healthier.

 Don’t idle cars

 One of the most common activities that damage the environment is letting cars or trucks warm up in the morning.
-Idling does nothing more than create unnecessary emissions.
-What’s more, it wastes fuel and money.
+Idling creates unnecessary emissions — plus, it wastes fuel and money.
 Even on the coldest days, it doesn’t damage the engine to drive immediately after starting.
 Driving will actually help your car warm up faster.
 And when stuck in traffic, it’s wise to turn your car off if you are going to be motionless for more than 30 seconds.

 Save water throughout the day